-Information about the Company's foreign currency hedging activities is set forth in Note 16 "Derivatives and Hedging" in the Notes to Consolidated Financial Statements in this Form 10-K, which is incorporated herein by this reference.
+Information about the Company's foreign currency hedging activities is set forth in Note 17 "Derivatives and Hedging" in the Notes to Consolidated Financial Statements in this Form 10-K, which is incorporated herein by this reference.

-As part of the Company's risk management procedure, a sensitivity analysis model is used to measure the potential loss in future earnings of marketsensitive instruments resulting from one or more selected hypothetical changes in interest rates or foreign currency values.
-The sensitivity analysis model quantifies the estimated potential effect of unfavorable movements of 10% in foreign currencies to which the Company was exposed at December 31, 2017 through its foreign currency forward contracts.
+As part of the Company's risk management procedure, a sensitivity analysis model is used to measure the potential loss in future earnings of market-sensitive instruments resulting from one or more selected hypothetical changes in interest rates or foreign currency values.
+The sensitivity analysis model quantifies the estimated potential effect of unfavorable movements of 10% in foreign currencies to which the Company was exposed at December 31, 2018 through its foreign currency forward contracts.

-The estimated maximum one-day loss from the Company's foreign currency forward contracts, calculated using the sensitivity analysis model described above, was \$2.5 million at December 31, 2017.
+The estimated maximum one-day loss from the Company's foreign currency forward contracts, calculated using the sensitivity analysis model described above, is \$50.0 million at December 31, 2018 primarily related to the hedge executed in connection with the purchase price of Jack Wolfskin.
 The Company believes that such a hypothetical loss from its foreign currency forward contracts would be partially offset by increases in the value of the underlying transactions being hedged.